anandhu-co-in/brototype_flutter_notesapp/README.md

 tasks

-difference btw () and instance singleton related understand pleachhhhhh fix the dio error.............. and valuenotifier issue and learn how to exit th vi(or watever ) editor
+difference btw () and instance singleton related understand pleachhhhhh  -- ok for now fix the dio error..............
+FIXED and valuenotifier issue -- FIXED and learn how to exit th vi(or watever ) editor -- Pending

+Test once end to end-->
+Refractor Code-->
+Commend-->
+Test Once end to end-->
+Wrapup-->